TerraAGI/terra-code-cli/docs/cli/kt-commands.md

 **What it does:**
 - Summarizes the collected knowledge
 - Saves the entire conversation to a formatted text file
-- Uploads the file to your personal KT collection in the vector database
+- Uploads the file to your personal KT collection in your brain
 - Makes the knowledge searchable for other team members

 **Example output:**